-Future Means and Methods to Meet the Required Reductions and Schedule
+Future Means and Methods to Meet the Required Reductions and Schedule, Permit Cycle 3

 This Action Plan describes the management practices and programs that will be implemented between November 1, 2023 and October 31, 2028 to achieve the remaining 60% reduction for existing sources.
 LaRC will use the following types of practices and reductions for this permit cycle (2023 through 2028).
-Nutrient credits may be used if necessary if a determination is made that any project included in this plan is no longer feasible.

-1) Project/BMP: Land Use Change - Impervious to Grass/Mixed Open Credit
+1) Project/BMP: Land Use Change - Impervious to Turf/Mixed Open Credit

-From November 1, 2023 to October 31, 2028, a total of nine (9) impervious structure are listed in the Center's Demolition Plan.
-All areas will be returned to at least a lawn condition, and some areas are planned to convert to mixed open space.
-These land use changes will equate to a total of 12.48 acres of impervious area converted to green space.
+From November 1, 2023, to October 31, 2028, a total of eight (8) impervious structure are listed in the Center's Demolition Plan.
+All areas will be returned to at least a lawn condition, and some areas are being considered to convert to mixed open space.
+These land use changes will equate to a total of 12.04 acres of impervious area converted to green space.